Skip to Content

 Wildlife Highlights

 Wild dog have been re-introduced to Tembe.
 The gracious nyala is the most common antelope here and the red duiker, a sand forest special, is common but shy.
 The park is also home to the largest South African population of the tiny suni antelope.
-It is one if the few places in the country where the pretty samango monkey is regularly seen.
+It is one if the few places in the country where the pretty is regularly seen.

 Best Time for Wildlife Viewing